 - 1/3 cup sliced black olives

 - 1/3 cup chopped fresh basil

 - 1 box bow tie pasta, cooked according to package instructions (salt the water when cooking for the best flavor)

-- Allow to heat for just another minute or two, then add the tomatoes, artichoke hearts, olives and basil and allow to cook until heated through, stirring frequently, about 2-3 more minutes.
-Do not over cook, as you'll lose the good fresh flavors from the basil.
+- Add the sun-dried tomatoes, artichoke hearts, olives, and basil and allow to cook until heated through, stirring frequently, for about 2 to 3 more minutes.
+Do not overcook, as you'll lose the good fresh flavor from the basil.

-I find that this recipe is perfect just as it is (though I usually add a drizzle of balsamic vinegar), but you may want to top it off with a bit of sea salt or kosher salt and fresh ground black pepper.
-If you're not eating vegan you might want to top it off with some Parmesan cheese (or use nutritional yeast to sprinkle on top if you are eating vegan).
+This recipe is perfect just as it is, but you may want to top it off with a bit of sea salt or kosher salt and fresh ground black pepper.
+You might want to sprinkle some Parmesan cheese at the end (or use nutritional yeast to sprinkle on top if you are eating vegan).